Majors and Minors

 - Get into that specific departmental course

 - Transfer into or out of the department

 The College Advising Office

-Located in 206 Engineering Hall, the Undergraduate Programs Office provides walk-in advising 8:30 a.m. to 4:30 p.m. every day of the semester.
+Located in 206 Engineering Hall, the Undergraduate Programs Office provides walk-in advising 8:30 a.m. to 4:30 p.m.
+Monday through Friday.
+On Tuesdays and Thursdays from 12:00 p.m. to 1:00 p.m the office is closed.
 At the College level you can:

 - Receive “Approval by a dean” and final word on degree requirements